Jchael12/Jchael12/README.md

 **`Aspiring Software Developer/Mobile Developer`**

-I'm a college student who hopes to become a software developer and mobile developer.
+I'm a college student who hopes to become a software engineer and web developer.
 Since high school, I have been in love with coding.
 It's rewarding to contribute to the tech industry.
 All upcoming coding projects are being developed from scratch.

 ---
 ### Languages and Tools